|Current Status:||Open Fire Season (as at 8am Wednesday 9th April 2014)|

-An open fire season means that you do not need a permit to light a fire, unless the fire will burn before sunrise or after sunset.
+An open fire season means that you do not need a permit to light a fire.
 You must supervise your fire until it is fully extinguished.

 You are not allowed to light fires when it is windy, or within five metres of a structure, including trees and fences.

-Fires on beaches are also not permitted at any time.
+Fires on beaches are not permitted at any time.

 Restricted fire season

 A restricted fire season means fire permits are needed from a Rural Fire Officer for fires out in the open (eg garden rubbish, household waste, scrub clearing, tree prunings, dead or deceased stock, contaminated items, burning at night and domestic incinerators etc).

 All fireworks require a fire permit.

 Small enclosed fires in containers do not require a fire permit provided they are undertaken in a safe area (eg braai, barbecues, pizza ovens, chimineas, braziers, gas heaters, traditional cooking fires (hangi/umu) etc) and these must be three metres from flammable materials.